-Setting goals can be very beneficial for organizations of all sizes, as:
+Having an adequate goal setting process can be highly beneficial for organizations of all sizes, as:

-Goals can pave a clear direction for your employees to embark on.
-Once goal setting is complete, employees can follow a distinct pathway that aligns their daily activities with the company’s main objectives.
+Goal setting can pave a clear direction for your employees to embark on.
+Once the steps to goal setting are complete, employees can follow a distinct pathway that aligns their daily activities with the company’s main objectives.
 This allows them to zero in on areas prioritized by your business while discouraging them from going on a tangent and investing energy into activities that don’t contribute to key goals.

-When employees directly contribute to your organization’s goals, they’re more likely to stay motivated when faced with challenges.
+When employees directly contribute to business goal setting, they’re more likely to stay motivated when faced with challenges.
 Measurable goals are incredibly motivating, as employees can visibly see themselves progressing towards the end goal as they hit each milestone and short-term goal.
 This keeps them increasingly engaged as they close in on their final objective.

 Setting goals improves accountability

-Beyond cultivating motivated employees, setting goals also hold keeps employees accountable.
-Using goal setting to depict clear goalposts and deadlines gives employees a timeline to abide by.
+Beyond cultivating motivated employees, business goal setting also hold keeps employees accountable.
+A carefully crafted goal setting process depicts clear goalposts and deadlines, giving employees a timeline to abide by.
 As such, they’ll consistently work towards these milestones, simultaneously monitoring their progress to ensure they’re on track.

-After setting goals for your employees, they know what needs to be done and by when.
+After choosing a goal setting framework and creating goals for your employees, they know what needs to be done and by when.
 This gives them a clear sense of purpose, resulting in heightened productivity.
 A study published in the Journal of Leadership & Organizational Studies corroborates this, revealing a positive relationship between an employee’s goal commitment and their department’s performance.

 When setting goals, you can choose to establish different types of goals.
 These can vary depending on the scope, context, duration, or complexity of what you want to achieve.